 What are the hotels doing to control bed bug infestations?

-Most hotels regularly treat their rooms through the use of a pest control operator or by treating the rooms themselves using residual chemicals known to treat bed bugs 4-6 weeks.
+Most hotels regularly treat their rooms through the use of a pest control operator or by treating the rooms themselves using residual chemicals known to treat bed bugs for 4-6 weeks.
 Regular applications can treat bed bugs in infested rooms and help prevent bed bugs from infesting rooms that have none.
-Treating for bed bugs in hot spots across the country is good for business and can reduce customer complaints and refunds.
+Treating bed bugs in hot spots across the country is good for business and can reduce customer complaints and refunds.

-As long as people continue to bring bed bugs into hotels it will continue to be a losing battle for hotels, which is why it’s unfortunately up to the guests to protect themselves from bed bugs and to reduce the chances of bringing bed bugs back home.
+As long as people continue to bring bed bugs into hotels, it will continue to be a losing battle for hotels, which is why it’s unfortunately up to the guests to protect themselves from bed bugs and to reduce the chances of bringing bed bugs back home.

 Let us at Bed Bug Store assist you.
-All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 15 years.
-Our products are also 100% all-natural, chemical and pesticide-free.
-The smell you notice when using our solution, is the fresh scent of peppermint.
+All our products come with a 90-day, 100% satisfaction guarantee.
+Since 2003 we have been the bed bug treatment to turn to.
+Our products are 100% all-natural, chemical and pesticide-free.
+The smell you notice when using our solution is the fresh scent of peppermint.